Florida woman, 23, killed by lightning at mud bog site

 During mud bogging, people run large trucks or off-road vehicles through a pit of mud.

-Lonnie Inez Pate offered her condolences for Lambert on Facebook, describing her as a colleague, WTLV reported.
+Lonnie Inez Pate paid tribute to Lambert on Facebook, describing her as a colleague, WTLV reported.

 ARMY IDENTIFIES 2 KILLED IN HELICOPTER CRASH IN KENTUCKY